A complete guide to the Freshdesk chatbot in 2026

 Freshdesk chatbot pricing explained

-First things first: you can’t get any AI features on the free plans.
-You have to be on at least the Pro or Enterprise plan for Freshdesk or Freshchat.
-Once you’re on a paid plan, the AI tools are sold as separate add-ons.
+First things first: AI features are available on the Pro and Enterprise plans for Freshdesk or Freshchat.
+Once you're on a paid plan, the AI tools are available through specific licenses.

 Here’s how the costs generally break down: